 MSTP implements IEEE 802.1s, which uses RSTP for rapid convergence, enables VLANs to be grouped into a spanning-tree instance, with each instance having a spanning-tree topology independent of other spanning-tree instances.
 This architecture provides multiple forwarding paths for data traffic, enables load balancing, and reduces the number of spanning-tree instances required to support a large number of VLANs.
 MSTP was originally defined in the IEEE 802.1s and later merged into the IEEE 802.1Q-2003 specification.

-Redundant Ring
+• Redundant Ring

-The Redundant Ring features 0 ms for restore and about 10 ms for fail over for 100BASE-TX copper ports.
-Other interfaces may take longer due to media characteristics.
+The Redundant Ring features 0 ms for restore and about 5 ms for fail over for copper.

 • Rapid Dual Homing (RDH)